Quarantine 2: Terminal: Plot

 Continuing to look, Jenny quietly sneaks past an infected Nicca.
 Shilah finds Jenny and gives her thermal goggles.
 She then reveals to Jenny that she has been bitten, and sacrifices herself to the infected so Jenny can escape.
 While escaping into the wall, Jenny is attacked by an infected Louise but she knocks her unconscious with the wrench.
-Jenny uses the goggles and finds George near the tunnel, where he tells her the antidote has failed and that Henry is mutating into a rat-like infected, who appears and attacks her.
+Jenny uses the goggles and finds George near the tunnel, where he tells her the antidote has failed and that Henry is infected.
+Henry then appears and attacks her.
 After a struggle with Jenny, George shoots him and Jenny bashes in his skull.

 As Jenny and George crawl through the dark drainage tunnel, George sees through the thermal goggles that she has been bitten.
 George escapes through the grate at the end of the drainage tunnel but Jenny cannot fit through the bars, and he reluctantly leaves her behind as she succumbs to the infection.
 George discards the thermal vision goggles, through which Louise's infected cat is seen walking towards the Luxor Las Vegas hotel, implying that the plane landed at McCarran International Airport and that all efforts to contain the virus have failed.